jgkramer/jgkramer.github.io/_drafts/2022-11-15-Statewide_Usage.md

 * There is a small winter peak, perhaps driven by a combination of heating and more lighting / appliance usage with shorter days
   - Peak winter usage month (December) is 1.24x the minimum usage month

+Note that the TOTAL state electricity usage has less seasonality than the residential sector: the summer peak is 1.8x the minimum usage month, and the winter peak is 1.1x.